What Is Snowmobile Insurance?

 To be fully protected, you might want to purchase optional trailer insurance, coverage for accessories and aftermarket upgrades, and coverage without a “lay-up” period, which is an off-season period when you may not have coverage.

 Some policies cover passengers, while many others do not unless you specifically buy that coverage.
 If you will be taking riders along with you on your snowmobile, be sure to ask your agent or insurance company how cover them for injuries and medical expenses.

 It’s a very good idea to shop around to find the most suitable snowmobile coverage for your needs, as the cost for insurance for your snowmobile can vary considerably.

-To compare snowmobile insurance quotes and coverage options, talk to a local independent agent in the Trusted Choice network.
+To compare snowmobile insurance quotes and coverage options, talk to a local independent agent in our network.
 These agents work with multiple insurance companies and can do the comparison shopping for you.

 By helping to assess your needs, your agent can ensure that you have the right insurance for your specific needs, at a cost you can afford.
-Contact a local Trusted Choice member agent today so you can get the coverage you need for your next snowmobiling adventure.
+Contact a local independent agent today so you can get the coverage you need for your next snowmobiling adventure.